-That is the wrong question.
-What teens want in a church doesn’t compare to what they NEED in a church.
-So what do teens need a church?
+Asking what do youth want from church is the wrong question.
+What teens desire from a faith community doesn’t compare to what they need in a church.
+So let’s look at the topic from that angle.

 1. A place with Jesus

-This is the #1 thing that teens need in a church.
-If they are not meeting Jesus, then it’s a waste of time.
+This is the number-one thing teens need in a church.
+If kids aren’t meeting Jesus, then attending is a waste of time.
 Making kids more moral, knowing the Bible, and being nice people are all pointless without Jesus.
-Don’t just teach them Jesus, help them know Jesus.
+Don’t just teach teens about Jesus.
+Help them know Jesus.

 2. A place with adults who care

 Teens need adults who can invest and pour their lives into them.
 They need adults who can mentor and guide them on the right path.
-They are told by so many adults that they’re not worth the time or effort.
+So many adults tells kids they’re not worth the time or effort.
 That’s why teens need adults who genuinely care.

 3. A place to belong

 Teens yearn for belonging.
-They will often do stupid and damaging things to belong.
+Yes, they often do stupid and damaging things to belong.
 What if we gave them a place to belong before they even came through the door?
 Our church or youth group should be a place where any student can be “home.”

 4. A place to serve

-It has always amazed me the bad rap that teens get for being lazy and selfish.
-I’ve been on too many group mission trips, work camps and church service projects to see the zest and joy that teens approach serving.
-It’s a rare thing to see in adults, but teens love to serve and they need to be provided opportunities lest they end up being lazy and selfish adults.
+It always amazes me what a bad rap teens get for being lazy and selfish.
+I’ve been on too many group mission trips, work camps and church service projects to see the zest and joy of teen servants.
+It’s a rare thing to see in adults, but young people love to serve.
+So churches and youth ministries need to provide opportunities.
+Otherwise, kids will end up being lazy and selfish adults.

 5. A place to encourage (and be encouraged)